eugenecohen-osu/chi-gem5/chi-report.md

 ### ACE Coherency Responses

+Although the transaction types indicate the initiator's desired end state, that's not the full story.
+The responder also has a say on the final state and can choose to pass ownership for writing back data or can indicate if the snooped is in a shared state.

 **PassDirty**
 The node receiving this response gains responsibility for writing back the modified cacheline If set, resulting state will be UniqueDirty or SharedDirty